MrRobotical/shopify-theme-sandbox/README.md

 ### Order discount

-This order dicsount function applies a $50 discount on orders once the cart reaches $500 and meets the conditions of being part of 3 defined product types and these products must not be discounted.
+This order discount function applies a $50 discount on orders once the cart reaches $500 and meets the conditions of being part of 3 defined product types and these products must not be discounted.

 - GraphQL query: